dmlarionov/RabbitMQ.TraceableMessaging-example1/README.md

-You see that there are 45 failed requests and 28 forbidden.
+You see that there are 45 failed requests and 28 are forbidden.
 Let's dive into failed requests:

 ![](./_media/ai-fib-foo-failures.png)

 You can see the time periods when failures and dependency calls had spikes.
-Let's scope time to the spike and drill into these 25 dependencies:
+Let's scope time around the spike and drill into these 25 dependencies:

 ![](./_media/ai-fib-foo-25-drill.png)